shammond42/cheater/README.md

 ## License

-Minitest-reporters is licensed under the MIT License.
+Cheater is licensed under the MIT License.
 See LICENSE for details.